 Go to Enroll and Pay to cancel or withdraw from classes.Click on Student Center and then Drop/Withdraw All Classes.
 For more detailed information, go to http://sis.ku.edu/enrollpay-student.
 If your intentions are to completely leave the university, you must also fill out the Official Severance Form and deliver it to your academic department.
 If you are taking a leave of absence, that also must be discussed with your academic department.

 If you cancel your classes in the fall or spring semester, you will not be eligible to re-enroll at KUMC without completing a reactivation form and paying the $50 reactivation fee.
 If you cancel your summer courses, you will be eligible to enroll for the following fall semester only without having to complete a reactivation form.

 If a student is not going to enroll be continuously enrolled, they need to discuss a LOA with their academic department and graduate studies (if applicable) to ensure re-entry in the program.
 During a LOA, you are not considered officially enrolled and you are not reported to lenders as being on a LOA.
 Students on financial aid are encouraged to discuss the ramifications of non-enrollment with the Student Financial Aid Office.
 For more information about a LOA from the academic program, please contact your advisor or Graduate Studies for graduate students.
 If you take a LOA, you will not be eligible to enroll without completing a reactivation form and paying the $50 reactivation fee.

-Students who are not continuously enrolled or on active LOA status (except for the summer semester) must be reactivated and are assessed a $50 reactivation fee.
+Students who are not continuously enrolled (except for the summer semester) must be reactivated and are assessed a $50 reactivation fee.
 If a student has not enrolled in over a year, their eligibility to have their status re-activated will be verified with their academic department by the Office of the Registrar.